RakhithJK/haraka-Haraka-wiki/Google-Safe-Browsing.md

 ### Use Google Safe Browsing with Haraka

 The way to use GSB with Haraka is via the clamd plugin.
 ClamAV optionally includes the GSB database.
+To enable it you must set `SafeBrowsing yes` in `freshclam.conf` and manually run a `freshclam` to download the database.

 To avoid rejecting based on GSB hits, add an entry such as `/Heuristics\.Safebrowsing/` to haraka/config/clamd.excludes.

 ### karma usage